 Even after eventually digging deep enough for the potato cellar, he kept on working.
 In fact, he envisioned something on a much grander scale – a masterpiece that he’d continue working on for the next 23 years.

 After a decade of hard work, he managed to dig through the incredibly hard top layer of rock, encountering a much softer tufa limestone underneath.
 This, of course, made the rest of his job much easier.
 And the immense cavern he saw in his visions and dreams gradually began to take shape.

 Levon was already 44 years of age when he started the project.
-Nevertheless, he’d sometimes work as long as 18 hours in a single day, citing divine assistance from spirits or angels for helping him carry on.
+Nevertheless, he’d sometimes work as long as 18 hours in a single day, citing divine assistance from spirits or angels.

 Levon’s Divine Underground feels like a place you might encounter beneath an ancient church.
 A secret chamber containing the tomb of a saint, or perhaps a place where monks would hide manuscripts and riches in times of turmoil.

 The cavern network, however, is not beneath a church but a normal residence.
 While Levon was creating his holy project underground, townsfolk up on the surface would’ve been carrying out ordinary tasks, like watching TV or preparing borscht.

 Even without knowing the full backstory, it’s immediately apparent that this wasn’t just a pet project for Levon, but a work of sacred art.
 The whole underground cavern network is teeming with crosses and other Christian symbolism, while many of the pathways lead visitors to religious shrines.